allenanie/allenanie.github.io/_posts/2020-05-01-bayesian-decoding.md

 \end{align*}
 $$

 More detailed tutorial of RSA can be found in [here](https://www.problang.org/).
-As you can see, by directly applying RSA, we are already able to control one aspect of text generation: fine-grainedness (or detailedness / granularity).
+As you can see, by directly applying RSA, we are already able to control one aspect of text generation: how detailed do we want the text to be?

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/bayesian_decoding/vedantam_example.png?raw=true" style="width:80%"> <br> <span>Figure 4: Decoding result from Vedantam et al.'s work.
 Even though they are not applying a full RSA solution, their suppressor-emitter beam search (where they also normalize across distractors) is equivalent to computing RSA normalization.</span> </p>